HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 ### 2. **Update the Custom Values YAML File**
    - Open the custom values YAML file for editing.
-   - Set the replica count for `persistence-connection-pool` and `persistence-node` to 0.
+   - Set the `persistence` under `applications` to false.
    - Modify the database hostname in the `configuration.persistence.host` field to point to the external database.
+   - Modify the ssl to true

 ### 3. **Run Helm Upgrade**
    After making the necessary changes, upgrade the Helm release with the following command: